geojeff/sproutcore-examples/apps/flot_oil_spills/README.md

 ToDos
 -----

+* A debugging console.error() message in the code to fix the x for rightmost points, showed that there are two calls to render for each mouseover triggering a tooltip.
+Furthermore, the message also showed that on one call the plotOffset is 61 and the second time 101, which is odd, indeed.

 * [DONE] Add logic to control tooltip placement when near edges, to keep tooltip from extending out of the window.

 * [DONE (highlights working)] When you click a list item, the graph should highlight the item on the graph (so far haven't learned how to make that plot.highlight() call).